ynput/ayon-documentation/website/docs/addon_usd_artist_houdini_workflow.md

 ### Publishing with explicit anonymous layers

-_What does the publisher do with these anomymous layers?_
+_What does the publisher do with these anonymous layers?_

 Any anonymous layers generated in your current USD layer being exported can directly be published along.
 The `ayon-houdini` USD publishing logic detects these anonymous layers that will additionally be saved out, generates publish instances for them dynamically.
 It suffixes the Explicit Save Path's filename to the product name generating additonal products, like `{product_name}_{explict_save_filename}`